Overview

 The existing roadway, originally constructed in 1950, has surpassed its service life.
 In addition, the roadway foundation is failing, and routine maintenance treatments are becoming less effective.
 Reconstructing this part of US-20 is needed to ensure it can continue serving as a safe route for motorists.

-Additionally, US-20 sees many diverse users, including snowplows, farming equipment, buses, motorhomes, trailers, and more.
-This project will evaluate adding future passing lanes, ultimately turning US-20 into a 4-lane highway.
+US-20 sees many diverse users, including snowplows, farming equipment, buses, motorhomes, trailers, and more.
+This project will evaluate turning US-20 into a four-lane highway.
 Adding passing lanes will increase safety by improving traffic flow and providing safe passing opportunities.

 What This Project Includes